Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Crossing-Free Hamiltonian Cycles and Paths

-Assume first that a vertex $z$ of $V_R$ lies in the convex side of a triangle spanned by $e$ and a vertex $v$ added to $V_L$ in the first step, that is, there is an edge $\{ v, w \}$ that crosses $e$.
-Then, by convexity, the edge $\{ z, w \}$ must lie in the crossing side of the $K_4$ spanned by $\{ v, a, w, b \}$ and hence $\{ z, w \}$ also crosses $e$; see \Cref{fig:4-tuple-1} for an example.
-But this implies that $z$ lies to the left of $e$ and was added to $V_L$ in the first step; a contradiction to $z \in V_R$.
+Towards a contradiction, assume first that a vertex $z$ of $V_R$ lies in the convex side of a triangle spanned by $e$ and a vertex $v$ added to $V_L$ in the first step, that is, there is an edge $\{ v, w \}$ that crosses~$e$.
+Then, by convexity, the edge $\{ z, w \}$ lies in the crossing side of the $K_4$ spanned by $\{ a, b, v, w \}$ and hence $\{ z, w \}$ also crosses $e$; see \Cref{fig:4-tuple-1} for an example.
+This implies that $z$ lies to the left of $e$ and was added to $V_L$ in the first step; a contradiction to~$z \in V_R$.

-Assume next that $z$ lies in the unique convex side of a triangle added to $V_L$ in the second step but not in one added in the first step.
-Then either $\{ z, a \}$ or $\{ z, b \}$ has to cross a triangle spanned by $e$ and a vertex $v'$ in $V_L$; see \Cref{fig:4-tuple-2} for an example.
+Assume next that $z$ lies in the unique convex side of a triangle spanned by $e$ and a vertex $v$ added to $V_L$ in the second step.
+In particular, let $v$ be the first vertex added to $V_L$ such that the unique convex side of $\{ a, b, v \}$ contains~$z$.
+Then either $\{ z, a \}$ or $\{ z, b \}$ crosses a triangle spanned by $e$ and some vertex $v'$ added to $V_L$ before~$v$; see \Cref{fig:4-tuple-2} for an example.
 Therefore, $z$ is added to $V_L$ in the second step; again a contradiction.